gcunhase/EmbraceBERT/README.md

-Code for the paper titled *"Attentively Embracing Noise for Robust Latent Representation in BERT"* (To appear at COLING 2020, Dec 8-13 2020)
+Code for the paper titled [*"Attentively Embracing Noise for Robust Latent Representation in BERT"*](https://www.aclweb.org/anthology/2020.coling-main.311/) (COLING 2020, Dec 8-13 2020)

 ## About
 **EmbraceBERT**: attentive embracement layer for BERT encoded tokens for improved robustness in noisy text classification tasks.